-- The most common violation is either late, or forgotten, submissions of DMRs and required reporting documents.
+- 1. The most common violation is either late, or forgotten, submissions of DMRs and required reporting documents.
 Plan ahead, know your deadlines, and set a reminder.
 Your permit outlines all specific dates for all required submissions. - Report any anticipated changes that may be taking place in the future.
-Remember, if there are plans of making changes to procedures and materials in your daily processes, you must submit a Modification Request for approval 90 days prior to any changes being made.
+Remember, if there are plans of making changes to procedures and materials in your daily processes or a change of business ownership, you must submit a Modification Request for approval 90 days prior to any changes being made.